maliMirkec/personal-website/site/404/index.md

 ---
 layout: index
-title: Error 404—A terrible situation
+title: Page Not Found - Error 404
-description: There is no content on this link.
-It is just a custom 404 page.
+description: This is a terrible situation.
+That means there is no content on this link.
 permalink: 404.html
 noindex: true
 sections: